Linux Server Build Walkthrough

 Step 5 - Wrap-Up and Next Steps

 With any luck, you've now got a Debian Linux server that's ready to be further customized as needed.
-My first step is to ensure that SSH login as root via public key authentication is working as expected.
-If this is a lab/personal machine, at this point I will also create a non-privileged local user account, configure sudo and verify it's working, and verify that the account can be logged into via SSH with public key authentication; if so, I will disable root login via SSH entirely.
-However, if this is a Production machine, my next step is configuring Active Directory authentication, which we'll walk through in my next post.
+My first step is to ensure that SSH login as my standard user account via public key authentication is working as expected.
+At this point, I also configure sudo and verify it's working, and verify that root cannot be logged into via password over SSH.
+If this is a Production machine, my next step is configuring Active Directory authentication, which we'll walk through in my next post.

 As always, if you're stuck and need help, or if there's anything I typo'ed or left out of the process, please don't hesitate to email me - matt@thesoloadmin.com.